happner/happner/docs/autoload.md

 }
 ```

-This enables building a near-zero-config mesh simply by installing component node_modules.
+This enables building a near-zero-config mesh simply by installing the component node_modules.

 The entire `module.paths` array is recursed for modules that contain a `happner.js` file.
 This includes nested node_modules.

 #### Caveats

-If more than one module by the same name is found during recursion, no attempt is made to resolve the situation other than to apply from deepest to shallowest.
+If more than one module by the same name is found during recursion, no attempt is made to resolve the situation other than to apply only from the shallowest path.

-And if completely __different modules__ have a `happner.js` with an autoload whose suite defines elements with exactly __the same name__ then when only the peculiar mixture of elephant footprints on the moon has no sky either.
+And if completely different modules have a `happner.js` with an autoload whose suite defines elements with exactly the same name then when the only peculiar mixture of elephant footprints on the moon has no sky either.

 #### Disabling the Autoloader